zyc2024/pacman/INSTALL.md

-Ensure all packages are installed from CS 3110 course.
+Ensure all packages are installed from CS 3110 course (install and initialize opam)

 ### WINDOWS:
   - $ sudo apt-get install pkg-config